Johanna Loveridge. He Read more [...]

 Jo is very much aware that people’s expectations of a funeral are changing.
 She recognises that there is a growing demand for funerals which reflect the personality and values of the person who died.
 She recognises that no two funerals are the same, so she is aware of the vital importance of listening very carefully to you and making sure the funeral you arrange is exactly as you want it.
 What makes her especially well qualified to do this is her intelligence and her humanity.

 One special difference comes in the four legged form of Jo’s beautiful little dog, Lily Pickles – known as Pix to everyone.
 She’s like a living teddy bear, and loves nothing more than being stroked and cuddled.
 She has a future as a therapy dog for Albany, and if you’re a dog person and need some gentle affection from a pretty little canine while you’re talking about your plans for a funeral, she’ll come and sit with you, giving you the chance for some therapeutic calming stroking.
-(If you’re not a dog person, no worries, Pix will be upstairs being fussed over by the staff).
+(If you’re not a dog person, no worries, Pix will take herself elsewhere).

 Home Visits – Happy to come to your home to arrange the funeral.